thriveweb/davis-legal/content/pages/about.md

     - content: >-
-        In February 1979 Robert was admitted as a Solicitor of the Supreme Court of Queensland and in June 1979 also became a Solicitor of the Supreme Court of New South Wales year.
+        In February 1979 Robert was admitted as a Solicitor of the Supreme Court of Queensland and in June 1979 also became a Solicitor of the Supreme Court of New South Wales.
       year: '1979'
     - content: >-
         Robert became Litigation Partner in a large Gold Coast Law Firm